 Benefits to Retractable Awnings

 Have you ever considered the benefits of a retractable awning?
 Maybe that's what brought you here in the first place.
 While you may like the look an awning can add to your home or business, did you know they can also increase energy efficiency?
 That's right.
-A retractable awning can reduce sunlight, glare, and protect you and your outdoor furniture from rain, which will improve the longevity of those belongings.
-Retractable awnings can be mounted to walls, and unlike their stationary counterparts, you can mount them on roofs.
+A retractable awning canopy can reduce sunlight, glare, and protect you and your outdoor furniture from rain, which will improve the longevity of those belongings.
+An awning is merely a retractable canopy that can be mounted to walls, and unlike their stationary counterparts, you can mount them on roofs.
 Or if the rain or wind gets too severe, you can retract it, keeping the awning out of harm's way.

 Finding the Right Size Awning